JimCarnicelli/jcTBL/README.md

 To run the demo program on a similar OS X system to mine, open jcTBL.xcodeproj in [Xcode](https://en.wikipedia.org/wiki/Xcode).
 From the Product menu, expand Scheme and choose "jcTBL_Demo".
+Edit Demo/main.cpp, find the main() routine, and change the data_path variable's value to point to the Data folder under the root of your project folder.
 Click the Run button on the toolbar.

 ## About this project